OswinLosper/oswin-losper-blog/content/pages/blog/challenges-of-automation-testing.md

 colors: colors-d
 date: '2022-04-12'
 excerpt: >-
-  Challenges testers face with end-to-end testing and tips on how to overcome them.
+  Challenges testers face daily with end-to-end testing and tips on how to overcome them.
 featuredImage:
   type: ImageBlock
   url: /images/challenges-of-automation.jpg